Aashish1809/DevIncept_Python/final.md

 ### 📋 Variables in Python

    Variables are generally user-defined names given to memory locations.
+Therefore, variable names are just the names of various memory locations on the memory of a computer.
 - Teacher's functionalities
    - Give attendance to all students as per entered date.
    - On the dashboard, see the number of lectures conducted (by the teacher) and all students in the division in a table with their